MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 124.0.2478.127: May 30, 2024

+Fixed various bugs and performance issues for Extended Stable channel.

 <!--------------------------------------------------------------->
 ## Version 125.0.2535.79: May 30, 2024